Skip to content

 Both are embracing AI, but Coda AI offers more bang for your buck

-As with many other apps over the last year, Coda and Notion have quickly gone all in on artificial intelligence (AI), and as you might expect, they're using it in very similar ways.
-In both apps, AI powers three main functions: generating new content, editing existing content, and summarizing available content.
+As with many other apps, Coda and Notion have gone all in on artificial intelligence (AI), and as you might expect, they're using it in very similar ways.
+In both apps, AI powers three main functions: generating content, answering general questions or about your content, and document analysis.

-Zapier has other articles that offer an in-depth look into Notion AI and Coda AI, so here, I'm going to focus on how they differ.
+Zapier has other articles that offer an in-depth look into Notion AI and Coda AI, so check those out for more details.

 Pricing